XiaoliangJiang/Final-Project/README.md

 ## Simulation's variables of uncertainty

+Class Baccarat:

+Hands: Player, Banker

+CardsDraw:

+Result: PlayerWins, BankerWins, Tie

+Class Gambler:

+Name: string

+Strategies:7 kinds-random, all banker, all player, all tie, dragon till 13th, 3 in a row, cross.

+GamblerBalance: $100, $1,000, $10,000 or more

 List and describe your simulation's variables of uncertainty (where you're using pseudo-random number generation).
 For each such variable, how did you decide the range and probability distribution to use?
 Do you think it's a good representation of reality?

 ## Hypothesis or hypotheses before running the simulation: